 Also in 1619, the Virginia Company recruited and shipped over about 90 women to become wives of the English immigrants so that families could be started.
 Though, more than a hundred women had arrived in prior years, it was not until 1619, that establishing families became a primary focus of the colony.

-Peace between the Indians and Pocahontas and John Rolfe in 1614, ended in 1622.
+Peace between the Indians and Pocahontas and John Rolfe ended in 1622.
 In March of that year, the paramount chief, Opechancanough, planned a coordinated attack against the English settlements.
 He was tired of the English encroachment on Powhatan lands.
 Jamestown escaped being attacked, due to a warning from a Powhatan boy living with the English; however, some 350-400 of the 1,200 area settlers were killed.
 After the attack, the Powhatan Indians withdrew, as was their way, and waited for the English to learn their lesson or pack up and leave.
 Once the English regrouped they retaliated and there was fighting between the two peoples for the next decade, until a tenuous peace was reached in 1632.

 On May 24, 1624, the Virginia Company’s charter was revoked by King James I due to overwhelming financial problems and politics, and Virginia became a royal colony, which it remained until the Revolutionary War.
 This shift in control did not change the English policy towards the Indians.
 Despite peace being declared in 1632, English encroachments on Powhatan lands continued undiminished as more settlers arrived.